No-Go Grub for Type 2 Diabetes: What to Dodge!

 B. Boost Fiber Intake

-Fiber is your diabetes-friendly sidekick.
-It helps control blood sugar spikes and keeps you feeling full longer.
-Load up on fiber-rich foods like beans, whole grains, nuts, and veggies.
-These not only support digestion but also contribute to better blood sugar management.
+Fiber is your best friend when it comes to managing blood sugar levels.
+It helps keep spikes in check and makes you feel fuller for longer.
+So, load up on fiber-rich foods like beans, whole grains, nuts, and veggies.
+Not only do these foods support digestion, but they also play a big role in maintaining steady blood sugar levels.

 Quick Tip: Choose whole grains like brown rice over refined grains, and snack on crunchy veggies with hummus for a fiber-packed treat.